A fantasy out of the Jetsons, is now a reality

 The New York Times reflects this attitude succinctly: “A robot with a little humanity”.

-helpful partner rather than a tool that you use."
+."
 But making a robot likable raises concerns such as trust, sustaining friendships, and hurt feelings.
 Can robots really act as “companions” to the elderly and shut-ins?
 How will inter-personal relationships be affected?
 Will busy and exhausted parents pick one up to keep a child company – a refreshed variant of the television that’s been used to keep children entertained while adults do other “important” stuff?
 Billed as an entertainer and educator – Breazeal calls it “playful story telling” – the promotional trailer highlights Jibo’s interaction with kids: reading stories to them, laughing with them, and teaching them words.
 Apparently this aligns with the government’s plan to deploy “socially assistive” robots into homes and schools as babysitters and companions for children.

 Fox News reports that the National Science Foundation “has committed $10 million to build robots that will act as "personal trainers" for children, in an effort to influence their behavior and eating habits."
 Breazeal maintains that Jibo isn’t designed to replace human interactions, but instead “

-support and empower” people, and because it is a “social robot” and it is “socially embodied”, it “supports a group dynamic” and “facilitates” group interactions.
+” people, and because it is a “social robot” and it is “socially embodied”, it “supports a group dynamic” and “facilitates” group interactions.
 (Words that remind one of Orwell’s

 1984…is Jibo a tiny Big Brother?)
 Breazeal compares the scenario of parents’ interactions with their child supported by the antics of a lively Jibo versus another less desirable scenario of parents providing their child with a smart device in which the child “puts their nose in a screen and walks off."
 Not the best example, I’d counter, but what are your thoughts and concerns?
 Share them below.